-You would pay attention to a 'TV Doppler' Weather alert about an approaching hurricane; especially if you were on the BOW OF A CARGO SHIP STEAMING TOWARDS A MASSIVE HURRICANE-LIKE BELOW-RIGHT?
+You would pay attention to a 'TV Doppler' Weather alert about an approaching hurricane; LIKE Hurricane Ike ...
+OR especially if you were on the BOW OF A CARGO SHIP STEAMING TOWARDS A MASSIVE HURRICANE-LIKE BELOW-RIGHT?

 The Wall Family Started in 'Katherine-the-Great' Era of Russia Near the Sea of Azov-'The Ukraine'-and Landed in Hillsboro, Kansas

 The Story for the Wall Family began in the Netherland A.K.'s parents were Abraham Wall and Anna Krueger both born in and around Ohrloff, Russia.
 Some of the names such as Ebenfeld, Annenfeld, Gradenheim, Marienthal [Marion?] and Aulne, can still be found in/around Hillsboro, Kansas-even Today!
 Hillsboro was the boyhood home of my father HERMAN C. WALL after whom I am named, plus a "Jr." suffix.

 Unser GroessVatti, Abraham Krueger Wall born 08 January, 1860 in Annenfeld, Crimea, Russia and Our GroessMutti, Clara Hermina Ernestine Glied geboren 05 September, 1872 in Bresslau,Schleswig-Holstein, Germany

 Credit for Maps goes to Karen Penner [Suderman] and Peggy Goertzen of Hillsboro and Newton, Kansas...